Removing bottlenecks in the recognition of small $(k,\ell)$-graph classes: Introduction

 \section{Introduction}

 A graph $G=(V,E)$ is called a \emph{$(k,\ell)$-graph} if its vertex set $V$ can be partitioned into $k$ independent sets and $\ell$ cliques.
-This notion was first introduced by Brandst\"adt~\cite{BRANDSTADT199647} in 1996.
-Later, in 2003, Alekseev and Lozin~\cite{1116-AlekseevL03} independently defined a graph to be \emph{$(p,q)$-colorable} if its vertices can be partitioned into at most $p$ cliques and $q$ independent sets.
-They further showed that the problem of finding a maximum-weight independent set is polynomial time solvable within this class of graphs if and only if $q \leq 2$ (assuming $P \neq NP$).
+This notion was introduced by Brandst\"adt~\cite{BRANDSTADT199647}.
+Independently, Alekseev and Lozin~\cite{1116-AlekseevL03} later considered the same type of mixed partitions under the name of \emph{$(p,q)$-colorable graphs}, where the vertices are partitioned into at most $p$ cliques and $q$ independent sets.
+They proved that the maximum-weight independent set problem is polynomial-time solvable in this class if and only if $q \leq 2$, unless $P=NP$.

-The family of $(k,\ell)$-graphs naturally generalizes several well-known classes: split graphs ($(1,1)$-graphs), bipartite graphs ($(2,0)$-graphs), and co-bipartite graphs ($(0,2)$-graphs).
-For each of these three classes, linear time recognition algorithms are available.
-On the other hand, the recognition problem is NP-complete for all cases with $k \geq 3$ or $l \geq 3$~\cite{BRANDSTADT199647,BRANDSTADT1998295}.
+The class of $(k,\ell)$-graphs provides a common framework for several classical graph classes.
+Split graphs are precisely the $(1,1)$-graphs, bipartite graphs are the $(2,0)$-graphs, and co-bipartite graphs are the $(0,2)$-graphs.
+These three classes admit linear-time recognition algorithms.
+In contrast, the recognition problem for $(k,\ell)$-graphs is NP-complete whenever $k\geq 3$ or $\ell\geq 3$~\cite{BRANDSTADT199647,BRANDSTADT1998295}.
+Thus, after the linear-time cases with $k+\ell\leq 2$, the first nontrivial polynomial cases are $(2,1)$-, $(1,2)$-, and $(2,2)$-graphs.

-In~\cite{BRANDSTADT199647}, Brandst\"adt proposed $O(|V|^3)$ time algorithms for recognizing $(2,1)$- and $(1,2)$-graphs, along with an $O(|V|^4)$ time algorithm for $(2,2)$-graphs.
-However, two years later, a corrigendum~\cite{BRANDSTADT1998295} reported that these algorithms were incorrect.
-In the same year, an $O((|V|+|E|)^2)$ time recognition algorithm for $(2,1)$-graphs was presented in~\cite{BRANDSTADT199859}.
-Subsequently, Feder et al.~\cite{DBLP:conf/stoc/FederHKM99} developed polynomial time algorithms for recognizing $(2,1)$- and $(2,2)$-graphs as part of a broader study on ``sparse-dense'' partition problems, which were clearly motivated by $(k,l)$-graph recognition.
-The recognition algorithm for $(2,2)$-graphs derived from their framework has time complexity $O(|V|^{10}(|V|+|E|))$.

-Table~\ref{tab:table2} summarizes the most efficient recognition algorithms currently known (to the best of our knowledge), together with their sources, and highlights our improvements for $(2,1)$-, $(1,2)$-, and $(2,2)$-graphs.
-Here, $n = |V|$, $m = |E|$, and $\overline{m} = \binom{n}{2} - m$.
+The algorithmic history of these boundary cases is somewhat delicate.
+Brandst\"adt~\cite{BRANDSTADT199647} originally proposed polynomial-time recognition algorithms for $(2,1)$-, $(1,2)$-, and $(2,2)$-graphs, but a subsequent corrigendum~\cite{BRANDSTADT1998295} reported that those algorithms were incorrect.
+Brandst\"adt, Le and Szymczak~\cite{BRANDSTADT199859} then gave an $O((|V|+|E|)^2)$-time recognition algorithm for $(2,1)$-graphs.
+By complementation, this also yields an $O((n+\overline m)^2)$-time algorithm for $(1,2)$-graphs, where $n=|V|$ and $\overline m=\binom n2-m$ is the number of edges of the complement graph.
+Feder, Hell, Klein and Motwani~\cite{DBLP:conf/stoc/FederHKM99} studied a broader family of sparse--dense partition problems.
+Their framework gives, in particular, an $O(|V|^{10}(|V|+|E|))$-time recognition algorithm for $(2,2)$-graphs.